 About

-Trump subsequently tweeted about the call, saying that Raffensperger “was unwilling, or unable, to answer questions” about alleged ballot fraud.
+Trump subsequently tweeted about the call, saying that Raffensperger “was unwilling, or unable, to answer questions” about alleged election fraud.

 Ryan Germany (SOS office)